A look at Leonardo DiCaprio's girlfriends and infamous dating history

 Deep diving into Leonardo DiCaprio’s dating history

-From Bridget Hall to Vittoria Ceretti, here’s an extensive list of Leonardo DiCaprio’s dating history and his 23 glamourous girlfriends.
+From Bridget Hall to Vittoria Ceretti, here’s an extensive list of Leonardo DiCaprio’s 23 glamourous girlfriends.

 Bridget Hall (1994)